Does alcohol cause inflammation? What men need to know about the immune response

 Hypogonadism (Low Testosterone)

 Inflammatory cytokines directly inhibit the production of GnRH (Gonadotropin-releasing hormone) in the brain and LH (Luteinizing hormone) in the pituitary gland.[5]
 Without these signals, the testes do not produce adequate testosterone.
-Clinical data suggests that men with high markers of inflammation consistently show lower free and total testosterone levels.
+A 2005 study in Fertility and Sterility found chronic alcoholism was associated with changes in male fertility hormones and poorer semen quality, consistent with an inflammation-and-toxicity pathway affecting the HPG axis and testicular function.[5]

 Symptoms and signals